Trip titleCycle the Danube

 Finish pointAtlas City Hotel

-Finish point descriptionAtlas City Hotel offers comfortable rooms with air-conditining, wifi and a private bathroom.
-Many of the city's attractions are within walking distance, however the II.
-János Pál pápa tér metro stop is just 170 metres away.
+Finish point descriptionAtlas City Hotel offers comfortable rooms with air-conditioning, Wi-Fi and private bathrooms.
+Many of the city's attractions are within walking distance, and the brand new II.
+János Pál Pápa Tér metro station is just 170 metres away.

 Group leaderAll Intrepid cycling group trips are accompanied by one of our cycling leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other g...
 Read more